yeshivadataanalytics/Lab-03/readme.md

 ## 1. GitHub:

+For an overview on how to commit changes to a branch and merge with a master set of Code, please review the following link:

+[Committing and Reviewing Changes to your Project] (https://help.github.com/en/desktop/contributing-to-projects/committing-and-reviewing-changes-to-your-project)

 ### 1.1 clone repo

 The first step is to "Clone" the repository.
 This copy's the files to your local computer and creates a connection to repository.